ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 ### Nimble formatted text columns

+Nimble will provide several columns that derive from the above base classes and provide higher level text formatting APIs for specific data types.

+#### Column naming

+Columns which render as text will use the following naming scheme: `nimble-table-column[-type]-text`.
+ - All columns start with `nimble-table-column-`.
+ - The `-type` section distinguishes between columns that render as text but require different configuration (e.g. `-numeric` or `-date`).
+We omit it for `nimble-table-column-text` since it seems redundant and would be a low-value breaking change.
+ - Adding `-text` allows for future column types that render the same data in different ways with different configuration. e.g. `numeric-progress`, `numeric-input`.

 #### Text column

 `nimble-table-column-text` will continue to present the same API it does today, but will derive from the base classes described above.

-#### Number column
+#### Numeric column

-Nimble could introduce `nimble-table-column-number` which formats a numeric field value and displays it as text.
+Nimble could introduce `nimble-table-column-numeric-text` which formats a numeric field value and displays it as text.
 It will offer sufficient configuration to support use cases 1-4 above.

 The API will be specified in a future update to this document.
 Below is **an example API** that leverages the native browser [`Intl.NumberFormat` API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat): this is intended to help visualize what the API _could_ look like, but isn't yet finalized.